Do’s and don’ts of decorating your patio

 Do add lighting

 It’s possible you may only use your patio during bright, sunny days.
 However, if you ever step outside at night or on a cloudy afternoon, you’ll be grateful for lights that enhance visibility.
 Effective lighting doesn’t require an elaborate installation.
 String lights can add a cozy charm to the backyard, while portable outdoor lamps or even lanterns offer ample light for any outdoor activities.
-Just be sure to check with your HOA to comply with any related regulations that may be in effect in your neighborhood.

 Your patio is an extension of your home, so don’t be afraid to give it the attention it deserves!
 A creative approach and open mind can create some truly special, personal designs.